 Completed applications must be submitted before the deadline to

 be considered.
-Award notifications will be made in January and the
+Award notifications will be made in December

-scholarship funds will be applied to the Spring 2016 semester.
+and the scholarship funds will be applied to the Spring 2017

 All dates and award amounts are subject to change.